pathu7/Affworld/README.md

    npm start

-5. Repeat the same process for the `client` and `socket` folders, navigating to each one and running `npm install` followed by `npm start`.
+5. Repeat the same process for the `client` folders, navigating to each one and running `npm install` followed by `npm start`.

 ## Configuration